alf45tar/Pedalino/README.md

 # Pedalino™

->_I know.
+_I know.
 You are thinking: "yet another MIDI controller with Arduino"._
->_Pedalino™ is something new from any previous DIY projects and even better of commercial alternatives at a fraction of the cost._
+_Pedalino™ is something new from any previous DIY projects and even better of commercial alternatives at a fraction of the cost._

 Right now the hardware is just a working well prototype.
 It will be boxed when the hardware will be frozen.

 [![](https://github.com/alf45tar/Pedalino/blob/master/images/youtube-video.png)](https://www.youtube.com/watch?v=q31N2oN0qTA)

 >Not a guitarist or MIDI addicted?
-Don't worry there are a lot of interesting things you can re-use for your projects.
+Don't worry there are a lot of interesting things here you can re-use for your projects.
 For example:
 >
 >- How to implement an smart procedure for ESP8266/ESP32 [WiFi configuration](#wifi)
 >- How to use an Arduino board as a [programmer](https://github.com/alf45tar/Pedalino/wiki/How-to-flash-ESP8266-ESP%E2%80%9001S-WiFi-module) for the ESP-01 board